hrishim/llvl_prog1_book/src/binary_representation.md

 ---

-Representation only governs how numbers are represented for writing, storing in memory etc. It makes no difference to the result of arithmetic operations.
-Meaning that arithmetic operations like addition, subtraction, multiplication, and division will have the same result regardless of whether the representation is in decimal, binary, hexadecimal, octal etc.
+Remember - representation only governs how numbers are represented for writing, storing in memory etc. It makes no difference to the result of arithmetic operations.

 ## Binary Representation